wandeder/scrapper_rss/README.md

 ```
 Meaning that you should have indent to be equal to two spaces.

+> * Make sure that your app has no encoding issues (meaning symbols like &#39 and etc) when printing news to stdout.
+> * Make sure that your app has no encoding issues (meaning symbols like &#39 and etc) when printing news to stdout in JSON format.
+> * The --limit argument should also affect JSON generation.
 ---
 Implementations will be checked with the latest cPython interpreter of 3.9 branch.
 ---